finbourne/luminesce-sdk-java/sdk/docs/SqlBackgroundExecutionApi.md

 ## fetchQueryResultExcel

-> File fetchQueryResultExcel(executionId, sortBy, filter, select, groupBy)
+> File fetchQueryResultExcel(executionId, sortBy, filter, select, groupBy, loadWaitMilliseconds)

 FetchQueryResultExcel: Fetch the result of a query as an Excel file